range of tankless water heaters

 Tank Lifespan

-The storage tank in a traditional water heater only lasts around a decade, and gas water heaters may begin to fail as soon as 6 years after the initial installation.
-Typical signs a replacement is needed are visible leaks, rusty valves or failure of the heating element.
+The tank in a traditional water heater typically lasts only around a decade, and gas water heaters may begin to fail as soon as 6 years after installation without maintenance.
+Typical signs that a replacement is needed include visible leaks, rusty valves, or a failed heating element.

 Tankless Lifespan

-Because they don't use a storage tank that could be prone to leaks or rusting, tankless heaters tend to last longer than tank heaters.
-Tankless models can last up to 20 years.
-These models also experience less daily wear and tear because they don't need to constantly switch on to reheat the water throughout the day.
+Because they don't use a tank that could be prone to leaks or rusting, tankless heaters tend to last longer than tank heaters.
+Tankless models can last up to 20 years with proper maintenance.
+These models also experience less daily wear and tear because they don't need to be constantly switched on to reheat water throughout the day.

 Reliability & Maintenance